 Lagoa do Congro (Congro Lake)

 Lagoa do Congro is a relatively off the beaten track lake in the heart of São Miguel.
-While Sete Cidades, Furnas and Fogo receive more and more visitors every year, this one remains remote and hidden.
+While Sete Cidades, Furnas and Fogo receive more and more visitors every year, this one remains a bit more hidden from crowds.

-The hike down through the forest is already a cool unwinding experience, but it’s at the shore level that the magic happens.
-It will feel like someone set the saturation level to the max – a vibrant green will take over your eyes.
+The hike down through the forest is already a cool unwinding experience, but it’s at the shore level that the magic happens as a vibrant green take over your eyes.
+It will feel like someone set the saturation level to the max!

 The silence down there is deafening and only disturbed by the splashes of fish jumps and the constant chirping of birds.
-It’s just like those meditation soundtracks, the only difference being this is the real thing.
-Speaking of meditation, this is the perfect place to do it!
+Perfect place for a meditation session.

 How to get to Congro lake